-B. Material Science & Engineering
+B. Eng.
+(Hons) Material Science

 Seng Yang has interned with MAEK during his undergraduate studies as well as worked on a part-time basis during his final year.
 He has assisted in various materials investigations projects since.
 This includes modern and antiquated building materials from modern and historic buildings.